 While moving to the cloud can lead to many positive gains for a growing company, the cost of the initial transition is not one of them.

-In a survey conducted on 250 IT managers, it was reported that “More than 70 percent of companies that moved to the cloud were not aware of these costs following adoption.
+In a Journal of Cloud Computing survey conducted with 250 IT managers, it was reported that “more than 70 percent of companies that moved to the cloud were not aware of these costs following adoption.
 Lack of vendor transparency, continuous maintenance costs, and lack of cloud expertise play a role in unpredicted costs and implementation problems.”

-IT teams need to not only train up existing staff, including staff and management in other departments, but migration may require expensive new tech expertise and cloud management.
-All while continuing to operate their existing infrastructure.
+IT teams need to not only train up existing staff, but migration may require hiring new experts in cloud management and related tech.
+And IT must continue to operate its existing infrastructure, too.

 For many, this has resulted in an indefinite number of years that a dual infrastructure is required.

-IT teams managing existing applications will not be able to quickly shift to running it in an entirely new environment overnight.
-An investment in your workforce, third party services, training, and additional hardware and/or software may become a necessity depending on the type of move you are making - whether it be new clusters for new applications, a complete lift and shift, cloudbursting, or other hybrid cloud scenarios.
+IT teams managing existing applications will not be able to quickly shift to running them in an entirely new environment overnight.
+An investment in your workforce, third-party services, training, and additional hardware and/or software may become a necessity depending on the type of move you are making.

 Often, the fundamental work style and enterprise mindset will need to shift too.
 Just about every process, from project management to customer service, may need to change.